Hyperbolic structures on link complements, octahedral decompositions, and quantum $\mathfrak{sl}_2$: The octahedral decomposition and hyperbolic geometry

-\begin{lemma} The face maps (as elements of $\pslg$) of the octahedron at a positive crossing agree with the holonomies assigned to the diagram complement by the shape parameters. \end{lemma} \begin{marginfigure} { \svgwidth{2.5in} } {The face corresponding to $\chi_2^{+}$.} \end{marginfigure} \begin{proof} If we think of the face map in \cref{fig:triangulated-braiding-top-face-map} as going from $\tau_W$ to $\tau_N$, then it represents the holonomy from travelling above strand $2$, which should be mapped to $\chi_2^+$.
+\endgroup } {The face corresponding to $\chi_2^{+}$.} \end{marginfigure} \begin{proof} If we think of the face map in \cref{fig:triangulated-braiding-top-face-map} as going from $\tau_W$ to $\tau_S$, then it represents the holonomy from travelling above strand $2$, which should be mapped to $\chi_2^+$.
 Observe that for any $z \in \widehat \CC$,

 In particular, we see that $\chi_2^+$ fixes $\infty$, maps $-1/b_2$ to $-1/m_2 b_2$, and maps $-1/m_1 b_1$ to

 Because fractional linear transformations are totally determined by their action on three points of $\hat \CC$, we conclude that the face map agrees with $\chi_2^+$.